create3000/x_ite/docs/_posts/components/Networking/Inline.md

 | PLY              | .ply           | model/ply       |
 | SVG Document     | .svg, .svgz    | image/svg+xml   |

->**Tip:** All files can be compressed using GZip compression (usually denoted by a 'z' at the end of the file suffix).
+>**Tip:** All files can be compressed using GZip compression (usually denoted by a 'z' at the end of the filename suffix).
 This saves bandwidth and speeds up download time.
 {: .prompt-tip }

 ## Advice